Response to the HomeNet Study

 This is a response to a study which has been widely reported in the press as finding that, as people spend more time online, they become more depressed, more lonely, and reduce family communications.
 This research is referred to as the HomeNet study.
-Leonard Holmes, on the International Society for Mental Health Online mailing list (where this issue is also being discussed, as well as on the Psychology of the Internet mailing list), found a draft of the study online at:
+Leonard Holmes, on the International Society for Mental Health Online mailing list (where this issue is also being discussed, as well as on the Psychology of the Internet mailing list), found a draft of the study.

 He said, "I've been told that this is what will be published in American Psychologist."